 - Only 5-10% of breast cancers and 14% of ovarian cancers occur from a genetic predisposition – the rest do not.

 - General population risk for a BRCA mutation is 1 in 500 people, but those of Ashkenazi Jewish heritage are 1 in 40

 - An estimated 19 million people in the U.S. have family histories of breast and ovarian cancer that meet the US Preventive Services Task Force criteria for hereditary cancer testing; that means they have a > 5-10% chance of carrying the gene mutation.
-So far, only 1% have tested.
+As of this year, only 1% have tested.
 If all 19 million tested, around 1 million would be found to carry the BRCA gene mutation.